lucasmafra/type-dynamo/README.md

 ### Querying data

-TypeDynamo makes easier to retrieve data from Dynamo by providing *find*, a high level function for reading the data.
+TypeDynamo makes easier to retrieve data from Dynamo by exposing *find()*, a high level function for reading the data.
 Let's see some examples based on the User schema declared in the early section:

 * Getting a specific user by id
 ```ts